 The bill aims to expand the circumstances under which medications can be dispensed or delivered from hospitals and healthcare entities in Washington state.
-It amends RCW 70.41.480 and 18.64.450 to allow practitioners with prescriptive authority to prescribe limited amounts of prepackaged emergency medications to patients being discharged from hospital emergency departments when access to community or outpatient pharmacy services is unavailable.
-The bill specifies that these emergency medications may include drugs for opioid overdose reversal, treatment for opioid use disorder, human immunodeficiency virus postexposure prophylaxis, anti-infectives, and other prepackaged medications.
-It also outlines the conditions under which hospitals can distribute these medications, including the development of policies by the hospital pharmacy director and the requirement for practitioners and nurses to be trained on the medications.
+It allows practitioners with prescriptive authority to prescribe limited amounts of prepackaged emergency medications to patients being discharged from hospital emergency departments when access to community or outpatient pharmacy services is unavailable.
+The bill specifically includes medications for opioid overdose reversal, treatment for opioid use disorder, human immunodeficiency virus postexposure prophylaxis drugs, anti-infectives, and drugs that are prepackaged by the manufacturer.
+Additionally, it establishes criteria for hospitals to develop policies regarding the distribution of these medications, including training for practitioners and nurses, and limits on the quantity dispensed.

 Substitute Bill: 70.41.480, 18.64.450